dalo12/django-kits-store/README.md

 ```

 ## Credits
-Project made by David López for the Django course at the 4° Escuela de Actualización en Tecnologías de Informática (2024)
+Project made by David López for the Django course at the 4° Escuela de Actualización en Tecnologías de Informática (2024) <br>
-Universidad Nacional del Sur
+Universidad Nacional del Sur <br>
 Bahía Blanca, Buenos Aires, Argentina 🇦🇷